lucyydotp/pronouns3/docs/topics/Config.md

 </tab>
 </tabs>

+## Store

+store
+: The type of store to use.
+If you don't know what to use, set this to <path>file</path>.
+Allowed values are platform-dependent, see [Stores](Stores.md),

 ## Formatting

-> ProNouns uses of [MiniMessage](https://docs.adventure.kyori.net/minimessage/format.html) to format text.
+> ProNouns uses [MiniMessage](https://docs.adventure.kyori.net/minimessage/format.html) to format text.
 > It's recommended that you familiarise yourself with its use.

 main